 First, lifting your cabinets off the ground keeps them away from any water in your garage.
 Whether it’s from rain, snow, or that one time you dropped the garden hose (hey, we’ve all been there), water and cabinetry aren’t a great mix.

-Secondly, having your cabinets off the floor can make cleaning easier.
+Secondly, cleaning is much easier when you wall-mount garage cabinets.
 Instead of struggling to sweep or mop around cabinet feet, you can clean right under them.

 Additionally, if your garage floor is uneven (and, let’s face it, many are), hanging cabinets on the wall are more stable.